 The spot, swept over the film, produces signals at the output of the photomultiplier, which are then filtered.
-Figure 6 shows these signals and a detail before and after filtering.
+Figure 5 shows these signals and a detail before and after filtering.
 In this case bubble chamber film is scanned.
-The center of the pulses is determined by means of a delay line track center circuit6 and a track center pulse is generated.
+The center of the pulses is determined by means of a delay line track center circuit and a track center pulse is generated.
 This pulse, after synchronization with the master clock, causes the contents of the X-counter to be jam transferred into the output register, if the X-value lies between XS and XF, for subsequent transmittal.

 At the end of a scanline the Y-counter is advanced.
 Its content is converted into an analog voltage for deflection in the Y-direction.
 The coordinates from the output register are transmitted directly.
-This limits the "digital" resolution.
-A pushdown register is now under development to improve this resolution.
+This limits the "digital" resolution because of the relatively low channel rate.
+A pushdown register is now being built to improve this resolution by averaging the burst rate.

-VI.
-THE FILM TRANSPORT MECHANISM
+7. THE FILM TRANSPORT MECHANISM

 The film is moved and positioned by a stepping motor on both machines.
-Two motors on the same axes as the reels are constantly under power, keeping the film taut.
+Two motors on the same axes as the reels reels are constantly under power, keeping the film taut.
 Idlers on swinging arms with a spring arrangement provide some buffering.
 Due to the relatively slow film movement, no vacuum loops or servicing of the idler arms are necessary.
-One frame of 35-mm sprocketed film is moved in 0.4 second and is positioned to an accuracy of \pm 0.1 mm (non-accumulative).
-Figures 7 and 8 show the transports of machines I and II, respectively.
+One frame of 35-mm sprocketed film is moved in 0.4 second and is positioned to an accuracy of ± 0.1 mm (non-accumulative).
 For rewind, the film is taken off the sprockets and put on two idlers external of the normal film path.
-This arrangement is perfectly satisfactory for spark chamber film that is not pre-scanned and where each frame is to be measured.
+This arrangement is perfectly satisfactory for spark chamber film that is not prescanned and where each frame is to be measured.
 A faster film transport, having vacuum columns for film buffering, is under construction and will be attached to Hummingbird II.

-VII.
-PERFORMANCE
+8. PERFORMANCE